+Hi everyone.
 It seems there are a number of dog lovers among us.
 It’s always fun regaling stories about how they impact our lives.
-Here is an experience I shared with a friend’s four-legged family member.
+Sharing a tkr, dog, and stairs story to bring smiles to your souls.

 At the time I was dog sitting a Doberman Pincher.
 He is a beautiful, friendly, and boisterous creature, for sure.
 At first he would walk downstairs with me, kind of like the buddy system.
 Then he realized that I was going too slow.
 He began to stand at the top of the stairway and wait for me to walk down first.
 As I walk downstairs and reach the ground surface, I turned and looked up at him.